 But it is not to be imagined, even momentarily, for the people run back to a story that explains how God “chose” to take a young life back to heaven, or that soul just “chose” to have a brief encounter on earth … And then no one has to feel the vulnerability of standing thin-skinned and fallible on the face of a spinning planet.

 So many stories and talking over and feverish prayers and fearful candles to avoid what, precisely?
 Saturating in the feeling of vulnerability?
-That would seem the fundamental prerequisite to growing up.
+That would seem a fundamental prerequisite to growing up.